timbarclay/reddlist/README.md

 The repo contains a serverless config to deploy the app as an AWS lambda so it can be triggered on a schedule to update playlists regularly.
 You will need AWS credentials either saved in `~/.aws/credentials` or manually configured in serverless.

     npm run deploy

+The secrets from the keys.js file must be set as environment variables for the lambda.
+This can be done directly in the AWS console.